 To learn more about circuit design with NI Multisim and Ultiboard, visit the National Instruments Circuit Design Technical Library.

+Where can I find case studies and quotes for LabVIEW RIO based power electronics control?
 What has been the feedback from developers using the NI power electronics toolchain, GPIC and new LabVIEW FPGA/Multisim co-simulation tools?
-Do you have case studies and quotes?

 Here are a few examples.